Give Your Leftover Halloween Candy New Life!!!

-Preheat oven to 350° and butter a 9" cast-iron skillet.
+- Preheat oven to 350° and butter a 9 inch cast-iron skillet.

 Happy Halloween Candy Bark

-Scatter the Butterfinger pieces, Heath or Skor pieces, Reese’s cup pieces, pretzels, and peanuts over melted chocolate, making sure each piece is touching the chocolate.
+- Scatter the Butterfinger pieces, Heath or Skor pieces, Reese’s cup pieces, pretzels, and peanuts over melted chocolate, ensuring each piece touches the chocolate.

 Reese’s Stuffed Rice Krispies Treats

 - ¼ c. melted peanut butter, for garnish

 - Line a 9”x13” pan with parchment paper and grease with cooking spray.
 In a large pot over medium-low heat, melt butter.

 - Stir in marshmallows, peanut butter, and salt and stir until mixture is melted.
 Remove from heat.

 - Immediately add Rice Krispies and stir with a rubber spatula until combined.